SARAHLER/MinistryDefence/README.md

  after add
  ![image](https://github.com/SARAHLER/MinistryDefence/assets/74296156/8fc2069e-a626-43a4-931e-7a16dfe039e8)
-cCheck if you entered all the values
+Check if you entered all the values